Parliamentary researcher ‘who spied for China’ is arrested

 The researcher is understood to have had links to several senior Tory MPs, including security minister Tom Tugendhat and foreign affairs committee chairwoman Alicia Kearns.

-He was arrested along with another man by officers on March 13, it was revealed by the Sunday Times.
+He was arrested along with another man by officers on March 13 on suspicion of spying for Beijing, it was revealed by the Sunday Times.

 Officers from the Metropolitan Police’s Counter Terrorism Command, which oversees espionage-related offences, are investigating.